There are a lot of gags here and there, but mostly the short stories (especially the ones with Angus) are hilarious, and most of PKNA #15.

 The new ally in the 2014 relaunch is quite caustic and not prone to humour, but has his moments.
 "I'm programmed to express one hundred and two different forms of sarcasm."

-When PK meets Grrodon and Fairfax, the latter would like to illustrate his plan as every "good" mad scientits does, but Grrodon interrupts him:
+When PK meets Grrodon and Fairfax, the latter would like to illustrate his plan as every "good" mad scientist does, but Grrodon interrupts him:

 "(Illustrate your invention) to whom?
 I know it perfectly, my soldiers don't care about it, and PK will soon be too absent to appreciate your genius!"